jjuliano/rhaproxy/README.md

 To install, type 'gem install rhaproxy'

-### Why RHaProxy?
+### Why RHAProxy?

-RHaProxy creates simple and small development tools that help you design, develop, deploy cloud infrastractures for your enterprise software systems.
+RHAProxy creates simple and small development tools that help you design, develop, deploy cloud infrastractures for your enterprise software systems.

-#### RHaProxy Pro: A Commercial, Supported Version of RHaProxy
+#### RHAProxy Pro: A Commercial, Supported Version of RHAProxy
-RHaProxy Pro is a collection of useful functionality for the open source RHaProxy library with priority support via Remote access or Skype from the author, new features in-demand, upgrades and lots more.
+RHAProxy Pro is a collection of useful functionality for the open source RHAProxy library with priority support via Remote access or Skype from the author, new features in-demand, upgrades and lots more.

-Sales of RHaProxy Pro also benefit the community by ensuring that RHaProxy itself will remain well supported for the foreseeable future.
+Sales of RHAProxy Pro also benefit the community by ensuring that RHAProxy itself will remain well supported for the foreseeable future.

 #### Licensing
-RHaProxy is available under the terms of the GNU LGPLv3 license.
+RHAProxy is available under the terms of the GNU LGPLv3 license.

-In addition to its useful functionality, buying RHaProxy Pro grants your organization a RHaProxy Commercial License instead of the GNU LGPL, avoiding any legal issues your lawyers might raise.
-Please contact joelbryan.juliano@gmail.com for further detail on licensing including options for embedding RHaProxy Pro in your own products.
+In addition to its useful functionality, buying RHAProxy Pro grants your organization a RHAProxy Commercial License instead of the GNU LGPL, avoiding any legal issues your lawyers might raise.
+Please contact joelbryan.juliano@gmail.com for further detail on licensing including options for embedding RHAProxy Pro in your own products.

-#### Buy RHaProxy Pro
+#### Buy RHAProxy Pro
-Contact me via joelbryan.juliano@gmail.com, and Pay via Paypal: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=72VVRU869SUB6
+Contact me via joelbryan.juliano@gmail.com, and Pay via Paypal: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GFG3UVMX2FDEY

 ### Usage: